sadiakamal/Detailed-factor-analysis-PCT/pct-alternatives/README.md

 #### Advocates
 - To see the results from this dataset, you need to login.
 I am not sure if that's possible.

+#### Yougov
+- The yougov data is incomplete because it breaks some of the patterns.
+If we use it, we would have to figure out how to send this data to yougov.

+#### IDRLabs
+- This also gives the results in a PCT like scale as InfiHeal, but I am not sure if they are all using the same scale.